 Kansas City Bicycle Accidents Lawyer

-If you have been injured in a bicycle accident, we can help.
+If you’ve been injured in a bicycle accident, we can help.
 Personal injury attorney Mark Schloegel understands bicycling and is committed to the bicycling community in the Kansas City area.
 He is a member of the cycling team, Midwest Velo, and volunteers for Free Wheels for Kids, a local non-profit empowering kids through bikes.

 Summary of Bicycle Laws in Kansas City and Missouri